Legal Sidebari

 Drug Law: A Brief Overview for Congress

-interplay between state and federal law.
-In fact, many cannabis-related activities that comply with state
+law, many cannabis-related activities that comply with state

-law may nonetheless violate the federal Controlled Substances Act (CSA).
-In light of recent changes to
+law may nonetheless violate the federal CSA.

-cannabis, with a focus on the divergence between federal and state controlled substances law.
-It then
+overview of the divergence between federal and state marijuana law.
+It then briefly discusses the legal

-related considerations for Congress.
+consequences of the divergence and outlines certain related considerations for Congress.

-Classifying Cannabis under Federal Law
+Classifying Cannabis Under Federal Law

 The plant Cannabis sativa L. and products derived from that plant have a number of uses and may be